athomasoriginal/clojurescript-30/README.md

 # Learning Themes

-After re-reading and editing all my responses, here are some tips when learning Clojure:
+After re-reading and editing all my responses, here are some high level themes I was able to carve out:

 1. Learn to read the Clojure docs